jaymcgavren/presentations/go/phillyete/2019/slides.md

 	} else if doorNumber == 3 {
 		fmt.Println("You win a goat!")
 	} else {
-        // This should never happen
+        // This should never happen.
 		panic("invalid door number")
 	}
 }